Consensys/secureum-diligence-bootcamp/day2/exercise1/README.md

 In this exercise we will try to combine what you've learned about `forall`, `#if_updated` and `#let`/`#assert`.
 This is an exercise in several parts.
 In each part you will add some annotations, and then verify that the code can be instrumented, and the tests run without failures.
-In the end you will submit your completed solidity file for review.

 ## Setup